-Potato plants will grow too tall due to overfeeding, especially if you use fertilizer that is too heavy in nitrogen.
+Overgrown potato plants can get tall due to overfeeding (especially if you use fertilizer that is too heavy in nitrogen).
 This will promote lots of healthy green growth above ground.

 However, this will also cause the plant to neglect the production of potatoes, which is the part of the plant you want to eat!

 For more information, check out my article on over fertilizing your plants, and my article on low nitrogen fertilizers.

 If your potato plants get too tall, you have the option of using the hilling technique.
 That means piling up soil around the base of the plant as it grows.

 For one thing, the extra soil will help to prevent the plant from falling over.
 For another thing, it will prevent potato tubers from turning green and toxic in the sunlight.